Maximum uptime and flexibility

 Extended life cycle

-The production of Li-ION batteries also produces fewer pollutants than that of conventional lead-acid batteries.
+The production of lithium-ion batteries also produces fewer pollutants than that of conventional lead-acid batteries.
 Another advantage of this technology is the longer life cycle of the batteries, which also helps to conserve environmental resources.

 Comprehensive recycling process